-Today’s post comes from Bridgz President and CEO, Jim Bergeson, and originally appeared on B2C.
+Today’s post comes from Bridgz President and CEO, Jim Bergeson, and originally appeared on Metrics Insider.

-- Timing is everything.
-Use data to help you figure out the right timing for your marketing communications.
-You can time communications to arrive when customers might be ready to replace an item previously purchased or at the time of year when they’ve been receptive previously.
+7. Hit the timing.
+Data will guide you to the right timing for your marketing communications.
+You can match communications to appear at customers’ doorsteps when they’re ready to upgrade an item previously purchased.
+Or you can reach out to them in a time period when they’ve been receptive previously.

 Leave a Comment so far